mongodb/docs/source/includes/introduction-write-concern.rst

-:ref:`Write Concern <write-concern>` describes the level of acknowledgement requested from MongoDB for write operations.
+:ref:`Write Concern <write-concern>` describes the level of acknowledgment requested from MongoDB for write operations.
 The level of the write concerns affects how quickly the write operation returns.
 When write operations have a *weak* write concern, they return quickly.
 With *stronger* write concerns, clients must wait after sending a write